jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/README.md

 <h3>Client DHCP Set Up</h3>

 I want to set up my client PC to be able to receive an automatic IP address anytime it boots up.
-I am running a Windows 11 Pro and the first thing I did was click on the Windows logo in the task bar, then went to the "Settings" option with the gear icon.
-I navigated to "Network and internet" in the left panel and found "Advanced network settings".
+I ran a Windows 11 Pro and the first thing I did was click on the Windows logo in the taskbar, then went to the "Settings" option with the gear icon.
+I navigated to "Network and Internet" in the left panel and found "Advanced network settings".
 I went over to the "Ethernet" tab and under "More adapter options", I clicked on "Edit".
-This brought up a window that gives the option to change IPv4 settings and within that option I chose the two options to "Obtain an IP address automatically" and "Obtain DNS server address automatically" After applying the changes by pressing "OK" I opened up my command line.
+This brought up a window that gave the option to change IPv4 settings and within that option, I chose the two options to "Obtain an IP address automatically" and "Obtain DNS server address automatically" and I applied the changes by pressing "OK".

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/51769f69-5a20-439c-ae51-2328818e0bb9)